Principal Investigators A-B

 Ravi Mahalingam, PhD

 Dr. Mahalingam’s laboratory studies varicella pathogenesis and latency and reactivation in an animal model.
 Studies include the role of cell-mediated immunity in the regulation of varicella latency and reactivation.
 A bacmid-based approach is used to generate mutant varicella virus to study immune evasion by varicella viruses.
 State-of-the-art technologies such as multiplex PCR analysis is also used for simultaneous detection of multiple human herpes viruses in biological specimens.
 Finally, the laboratory uses diagnostic tools to understand neurological complications of zoster including postherpetic neuralgia.

 Augusto A. Miravalle, MD

-Dr. Miravalle is currently involved as Principle Investigator or Sub Investigator in multiple clinical trials at the University of Colorado, with participation in additional studies in the near future.
-Many of these studies involve novel immunotherapies as well as cutting edge therapeutic approaches for the treatment of MS. Dr. Miravalle has a particular interest in imaging studies evaluating early detectors for future disability in MS patients.
-He is active in the local, regional and international community, lecturing frequently in the United States and Europe.
+Dr. Miravalle is currently involved as Principal Investigator and/or Sub Investigator in multiple clinical trials at the University of Colorado.
+Many of these studies involve novel immunotherapies, as well as cutting edge therapeutic approaches for the treatment of MS. Dr. Miravalle has a particular interest in imaging studies that evaluate early detectors for future disability in MS patients.
+He is active in the local and regional community, lecturing frequently in patient programs and scientific meetings.

 Principal Investigators N-R